dememan/dememan/README.md

-- 👋 Hi, I’m @dememan
+- 👋 Hi, I’m Demelah Minyahil
 - 👀 I’m interested in Backend Development (Database Developer)
-- 🌱 I’m currently learning .Net and Angular
-- 💞️ I’m looking to collaborate on MSSQL ,SSIS and SSRS
+- 💞️ I’m looking to collaborate on MSSQL ,SSIS and SSRS ,and Spring stuff
 - 📫 you can reach me on dememan@gmail.com